monajemi/datascience/pages/attitude-of-a-data-scientist-tukey.md

 <div style="background-color:rgba(255,255,255, 0.9); font-family:Times; text-align:left; vertical-align: middle; padding:30px;color:black;font-size:12;border-radius:10px;">
 <p align="justify">
-"<b>What are the necessary attitudes?</b> Almost all the most vital attitudes can be described in a type form: <em>willingness to face up to X.</em> Granted that facing up can be uncomfortable, history suggests it is possible.
+<b>What are the necessary attitudes?</b> Almost all the most vital attitudes
+can be described in a type form: <em>willingness to face up to X.</em> Granted that facing up can be uncomfortable, history suggests it is possible.
 <br>